 - Hot Glue

-- STEP FIVE Tape the upper end of the straws onto the outer edge of the small circle in the same 12, 3, 6 and 9 o’clock positions.
-Taping is still challenging for my kids, evidenced by the look on my son’s face.
-Good fine motor skills activity!
+- Step Five Tape the upper end of the straws onto the outer edge of the small circle in the same 12, 3, 6 and 9 o’clock positions.

 Since we live in LA we were able to go outside and fly these, even in the middle of December.
 With so many disappointing paper airplane flights in our past (they do take a bit of finesse to make fly right) the kids were happy to discover they could easily fly their Zappy Zoomers high and far!